Weihai Model SCO

 SCO is the abbreviation of Shanghai Cooperation Organization.
 LAR stands for Leaders with Aspiration and Respect for one another

-SCOLAR Network (SCO Countries Youth Platform) is affiliated with the SCO Secretariat.
+SCOLAR Network (SCO Countries Youth Platform) is affiliated with the SCO Secretariat and SCO Business Council Secretariat.
 SCOLAR is not a structure of the Shanghai Cooperation Organization.
-It is an independent platform that operates under the non-profit principles.
+It is an independent platform that operates with the SCO and Eurasian countries.
 SCOLAR is headquartered in Beijing, China.

 The “Shanghai Spirit” consists of the six principles that the SCO member states adhere to in joint activities: mutual trust, mutual benefit, equality, mutual consultations, respect for cultural diversity and desire for common development.

-Anyone from 20 to 35 years old with citizenship of one of 18 SCO countries can become a member of SCOLAR Network.
-The “SCO Family” countries are India, Kazakhstan, China, Kyrgyzstan, Pakistan, Russia, Tajikistan, Uzbekistan, Afghanistan, Belarus, Iran, Mongolia, Azerbaijan, Armenia, Cambodia, Nepal, Turkey and Sri Lanka.
+Anyone from 18 to 35 years old with citizenship of one of the SCO countries can become a member of SCOLAR Network.
+The “SCO Family” countries are India, Kazakhstan, China, Kyrgyzstan, Pakistan, Russia, Tajikistan, Uzbekistan, Afghanistan, Belarus, Iran, Mongolia, Azerbaijan, Armenia, Bahrain, Cambodia, Eygpt, Kuwait, Nepal, Qatar, Saudi Arabia, Sri Lanka Turkey, United Arab of Emirates.

 If there is a hub in your city, you can contact the curator and clarify the time of the next recruitment.
 Usually the recruitment happens 1-2 times a year.